STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 ## 5   Oceania    24
 ```

-The `tally()` function is a convenience wrapper for this sort of thing.
+The `tally()` function is a convenience function for this sort of thing.

 ```r